openKolibri/halo-90/readme.md

 | SWIM | Programing interface             |

 ### Case
 The case holds the earrings and two cells in its cavities.
-This allows for the storing and organizing at least 36 hours of available runtime.
+This allows for the storing and organizing of at least 36 hours of available runtime.
 The earring case consists of two pieces held together with magnets.
 The cavities inside the case hold all components securely so that they do not rattle.
 The earrings are displayed beautifully when the case is opened.

 ![cases]